Ken-Shi/Balatro_HighCardMod/README.md

 # Installation

-1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions (Currently support 0.9.8+).
+1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions (Currently support 0.9.8+, 1.0 WIP).
 This is used by most of the Balatro mods.

-Quick Install for step 2: download the zip file and unzip them in Steamodded's Mods folder.
+Quick Install for step 2: download the zip file and unzip them in Steamodded's Mods folder (the version number indicates steamodded version).
 You should get a folders called `HighCardMod`;

 2. Install HighCardMod simply by download `HighCardMod` folder put them in Steamodded's Mods folder.

 3. Enjoy your journey as a **PLAYER**!

-**Note: There is a major rework of the mod released on April 8, 2024.
+**Note: The first full release of this mod happened on May 18, 2024.
 If you have played a version prior to this date, I recommend a refresh install!**

 # X-Playing Cards and X-Playing Deck